 - Reducing your repayments to the minimum monthly amount, or an amount affordable for you.

 - Accessing funds if you are ahead on your repayments and have a redraw facility, keeping in mind that fees may apply for redrawing funds.

-- Accessing your available offset balance if you have an offset account.
+- Accessing some or all of your available offset balance, if you have an offset account.